owid/owid-datasets/datasets/Trust in Science and Health Professionals - Wellcome Trust (2019)/README.md

 Respondents were asked, "How much do you trust each of the following: other people in you neighborhood; your national government; scientists; journalists; doctors and nurses; people who work at non-governmental or non-profit organizations; healers?
 Do you trust them a lot, some, not much, or not at all?"

-We then added the share of people who responded "a lot", and "some".
+The "share of people who trust" is the sum of those who responded "a lot", and "some".